Karafiber

 Low Risk

-Kara Fibers completed and published its first CanopyStyle Audit in 2022.
-A subsequent supplier verification audit confirmed Kara Fibers is at low risk of sourcing from Ancient and Endangered Forests and other controversial sources.
+Karafiber completed and published its first CanopyStyle Audit in 2022.
+A subsequent supplier verification audit confirmed Karafiber is at low risk of sourcing from Ancient and Endangered Forests and other controversial sources.

 Areas where the company is showing leadership

-• Has financially supported conservation initiatives in Ancient and Endangered Forests for the third year in a row.
+- Has financially supported conservation initiatives in Ancient and Endangered Forests for the fourth year in a row.

 Key Improvements Required

-• Continue to invest in research and development efforts to develop and significantly scale the use of Next Generation Solutions in order to reduce impacts on forests.
+- Continue to invest in research and development efforts to develop and significantly scale the use of Next Generation Solutions in order to reduce impacts on forests.
+Prioritize the integration and sourcing of Next Generation Solution technologies and feedstocks for future expansion plans and new suppliers.

 Facilities

-Kara Fibers produces lyocell staple fibre at one facility located in Sehitkamil, Gaziantep, Turkey, with an annual capacity of 20,000 tonnes.
-The company plans to open an additional facility in 2025.
+Karafiber produces lyocell staple fibre at one facility located in Sehitkamil, Gaziantep, Turkey, with an annual capacity of 50,000 tonnes.
+This facility has been registered on the ZDHC portal and will be assessed for other modules of chemical management in the coming years.

 More information